janardhanchaturvedi/airline-management-system/README.md

   - if you are setting up your development enviroment, then write the username of your db, password of your db and add in dialselect mention whatever db you are using ex : mariadb , mysql

   - If you want to avoid this config file the just go to `src` and run the command `npx sequelize init` the config file will be created automatically

+### Regarding Sequelize

+- To create db we have to use this command

+  - ` npx sequelize db:create`

+- To create the table in the db use this command

+  - `npx sequelize model:generate --name Airplane --attributes modelNumber:string,capacity:integer `

+- To Apply the migration
+  - `npx sequelize db:migrate`